-For distinct misalignments of the jaws, e.g. an extremely deep overbite of the lower jaw with a retruded chin and insufficient lip closure, a regular orthodontic treatment is not feasible.
+For distinct misalignments of the jaws, e.g. an extremely distal occlusion/mandibular rethrognatism of the lower jaw with a retruded chin, a regular orthodontic treatment is not feasible.
 In these cases, the orthodontic treatment is supplemented with orthognathic surgery during which one or two jaws are cut and repositioned by a specially trained maxillofacial surgeon.
-These procedures were developed decades ago and have constantly been improved.
-Orthodontists who mainly take care of children with removable plastic appliances are overchallenged by these demanding combination treatments.
-In our office, we routinely handle orthognathic surgery cases which require particularly profound information and treatment planning.
-We are permanently providing at least ten adult patients with treatment before or after these surgeries.
-The cooperation with three of our preferred centers (Dr. Barth in Mannheim, University Hospital Heidelberg and the Marienhospital Stuttgart) runs smoothly and we are a renowned partner to all of them.
+This is called orthognathic surgery.
+These procedures have been developed since 1970 and have constantly been improved.
+Orthodontists who mainly take care of children with removable appliances are overchallenged by these demanding combination treatments.
+In our offices, we routinely handle orthognathic surgery cases which require particularly profound information, treatment planning and great skill in handling fixed appliances.
+We are permanently providing a number of adult patients with treatment before or after these surgeries.
+The cooperation with our preferred centers (Dr. Zoder, Heidelberg, University Hospital Heidelberg) runs smoothly and we are a renowned partner to all of them.
 Unfortunately, this does not work out all the time and everywhere and bad cooperation between orthodontist and oral surgeon has got disadvantages for the treatment process and result.
 We give our best to provide optimal conditions for a successful interdisciplinary treatment.

 An important step in the treatment planning is the simulation of the results beforehand.
-In order to do so, the x-ray findings and the lateral portrait photographs are superimposed on screen.
+In order to do so, the X-ray findings and the lateral portrait photographs are superimposed on screen.
 The lateral portraits can be changed within seconds, simulating different treatment options.
-In doing so, you can easily compare whether a surgery on one or the two jaws would yield the better result, or, whether it was better to move a jaw more or less either to the top or the front.
-Since it is all about aesthetics, it is crucial to involve the patient: it is you who has to live with the altered face after-wards and you should be pleased with the aspired result.
+It is easy to compare whether an intervention in one or both jaws gives a better result, or whether a jaw should better be shifted more or less.
+Since it is all about aesthetics, it is crucial to involve the patient: it is you who has to live with the altered face afterwards and you should be pleased with the aspired result.
 As well, we recommend taking along partners or close relatives to consultation since they can support you in making a decision.
 The world’s leading software Quick Ceph, which was developed by a U.S.-based German orthodontist, allows us the treatment simulation.